GSA/digitalgov.gov/content/posts/2015-10-09-how-agencies-can-support-employee-professional-development.md

 ---
+url: /2015/10/09/how-agencies-can-support-employee-professional-development/
 date: 2015-10-09 10:00:09 -0400
-title: 'How Agencies Can Support Employee Professional Development'
+title: How Agencies Can Support Employee Professional Development
 summary: 'Providing professional development for over 100,000 employees is no easy task.
 To build on the existing skills of their workforce, the U.S. Department of Agriculture (USDA) has piloted AgOpportunity, a program that matches USDA employees with projects that need their skills and interest.
-The idea for AgOpportunity came from the Partnership for Public Service’s Excellence'
+The idea for AgOpportunity came from the Partnership for Public Service&rsquo;s Excellence'
-authors: [awichman]
+authors:
+  - awichman
 categories:
   - Our Work
 tag: